Websites that work

 Because every business is different, therefore every website should reflect that.

-Therefore, a tailored experience needs to be created and different questions need to be answered.
+Therefore, a tailored experience needs to be created, and different questions need to be answered.
 This is dependent upon your area, your competition, the makeup of your customers and your ideal customers.
-It will depend on the kind of browsing that they do, with which kind of devices that they do it and what you deem as successful results.
+It will depend on the browsing that they do, with which type of devices that they do it and what you deem as successful results.

-A template website – by this I mean a website that is very generic where you just add your own photos and text – will tick boxes but it will only do that because it won’t ask the specific questions that you need and have the right solutions in the right places.
+A template website – by this I mean a site that is very generic where you add your photos and text will tick boxes but it will only do that because it won’t ask the specific questions that you need and have the right solutions in the right places.

 When you hire Slingshot to take care of your web design, SEO, ranking or logo design services you will receive a finished end product that is wholly original and one hundred percent unique.
-We do not duplicate our designs and we hold ourselves to the same high standards that we constantly inspire our customers.
+We do not duplicate our designs, and we hold ourselves to the same high standards that we continuously inspire our customers.
 We don’t paint by numbers.

 Functionality is about what your website does.
 You’ve now decided what the customer journey is, but how do we make that happen?